 Hair loss

 Hair loss is a possible side effect of Femara.
-In clinical studies, this side effect was common.
+In clinical trials, this side effect was common.

 What you can do

-Talk with your doctor about ways to manage any hair loss you experience while taking Femara.
-Your doctor may suggest that you use a cooling cap to help with hair loss.
-Cooling caps are devices that decrease blood flow to your scalp.
+Talk with your doctor about ways to manage any hair loss you have while taking Femara.
 This can lower the amount of Femara that reaches your hair follicles, which can help reduce hair loss from the drug.

 Joint pain

-Joint pain was a common side effect reported in clinical studies of Femara.
+Joint pain was a common side effect reported in clinical trials of Femara.
 It isn’t known how long this side effect might last after stopping Femara treatment.

 What you can do